Radiant Floor Heating

 How Radiant Floors Work

 In radiant floor heating, warmth comes from hot-water tubes or electric wires buried beneath the floor.
 As mentioned above, the heat waves rise and warm the objects they strike.
 You stay warm, because these objects have their own heat and aren’t taking yours.
 Compare this to conventional forced-air heat, which is what most American homes have.
-Air blows from registers at a temperature of 120 degrees Fahrenheit, where it rises to the top of the room, then drops back down as it cools.
+Air blows from registers at a temperature of about 49 degrees Celsius, where it rises to the top of the room, then drops back down as it cools.
 This explains why your toes could still be cold while your head is warm.
 Also forced-air heating systems cycle.
 You turn on your furnace, it heats to the designated temperature, then it shuts off.
 This cycle repeats, making the temperature in your home uneven due to the series of ups and downs with the temperature.
 Radiant floors produce an even, constant, cost-effective heat, most effective with most types of finished flooring, including hardwood and tile.
 Carpet isn’t usually recommended due to the carpet’s padding beneath––it stifles the heat.

 Types of Radiant Floor Heat

 There are basically two types of radiant floor heat: electric and hydronic.
 There is a third, air-heated floor heat, but it’s not at all cost-effective in residential applications and seldom used.
 Feel free to call AquaTemp at any time for a full explanation of radiant floors and which type would best be suited to your home and budget.